Maureen-osaghae/My-AWS-Learning-Journey/Creating an Amazon DynamoDB for the café website.md

 <h2>Task 4: Adding and modifying a single item by using the SDK</h2>

 Sofía now has a good understanding of how to use the AWS CLI to control the data that is inserted into the table.
 She knows that the behavior for inserting data is similar with the SDK.
 She decides to write to the table by using Python code.
-In this task, you continue as Sofia to add and modify a single item by using the SDK.
+In this task, I continue as Sofia to add and modify a single item by using the SDK.
 Update the conditional_put.py script.
 <ol>
       <li>In the AWS Cloud9 IDE, go to the python_3 directory.</li>
       <li>Open the conditional_put.py script.</li>
       <li>Replace the <FMI> placeholders as directed in the script.
-You can also refer to the code analysis in the following step.</li>
+I can also refer to the code analysis in the following step.</li>
 </ol>

 <img width="689" alt="image" src="https://github.com/user-attachments/assets/720973ff-f59f-4224-a6bd-c3b249791a1a" />